-Alison Pignolet, E-RYT-200 and YA Continuing Education Provider, Certified Yoga Tune Up® Instructor, Certified Roll Model Method® Teacher Trainer, Owner
+Alison Pignolet, E-RYT-200 and YA Continuing Education Provider, Integrated Yoga Tune Up® Teacher and Teacher Trainer, Certified Roll Mode® Method Teacher Trainer, Owner

 I first studied yoga in high school but drifted away.
 In 1999, I started to practice again and I fell in love with yoga.
 It has kept me physically strong and flexible, but more importantly I am much calmer, more centered.
 I guess you could say mentally strong and flexible!
 That’s the amazing thing about yoga—you start because you want to achieve some physical goal, but then something happens.
 You notice that you deal with stress better, you are less angry, more open minded.

 After 10 years of steady practice, it was time to share what I was learning.
 While I will always be a student, I was ready to teach.
 I studied the art of teaching yoga with the amazing Marni Task, earning my certification in February of 2010.
 Now I’ve fallen in love with teaching!

 What are my classes like?
 I teach for all abilities, offering modifications for newer students and opportunities to go deep for the more experienced.
 I believe it is important for my students to examine and understand how their bodies work, so there is a strong element of experiential anatomy and functional movement to whatever type of class I am teaching.
 There will always be moving with the breath.
 There is centering, there is easy movement, there is some challenging movement.
 There is balancing and sometimes going upside down.
 My goal is to sequence each class intelligently taking each body through its range of motion and finding some new space.
 And there is always the bliss of savasana to close.
 The best part of teaching is seeing the look on the students’ faces when they come out of savasana.